Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/operations/backupandrecovery/_index.md

 weight: 99
 ---

-As described under the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/) there are serveral scenarious where the different type of data is lost.
+As described below, the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/) there are serveral scenarious where the different type of data is lost.

 This page describes the application components that makes it possible to protect against data loss.